The West German Showline German Shepherd is one of the 5 types of German Shepherd lines in the GSD (German Shepherd Dog) breed.

 We listed and summarised the other lines in our guide on the different German Shepherd types.

-The reference to and description of the West German Showline German Shepherd in this guide and across the site is about what the line was originally bred for.
+The reference to and description about the West German Showline German Shepherd in this guide and across the site is about what the line was originally bred for.

 The reality of the last 100+ years of breeding of the German Shepherd means: